 Chinese Elm Bonsai Trees

-However, if they are grown indoors, they like to be kept in a cool room and ideally on a window sill where they will get lots of light.
-As Chinese Elms are naturally deciduous, i.e they shed leaves in the Autumn/ Winter.
+If they are grown indoors, they like to be kept in a cool room and ideally on a window sill where they will get lots of light and the soil should not be allowed to dry out.
+Chinese Elms are naturally deciduous i.e they shed leaves in the Autumn/ Winter.
 Also, it is not uncommon for the leaves to turn yellow and shed when moved to a new location.
 Given the right conditions they should re-grow.

 Sometimes they can get an infestation of White fly or Red spider mite.
 If you see these pests, use any insecticide to get rid of them.
 You can also try jetting them off with a hose pipe.